imattas/RLSDK-Generator/README.md

 ---

 ## Updating RLSDK
-Make sure that when using this that you update the offsets in the 'Offsets.hpp' file.
+Make sure that when using this that you update the offsets in the **Offsets.hpp** file.
 To finds the offsets you can use my offset dumper (https://github.com/imattas/rocket-league-offset-dumper)